OkayToGreat/collaborative-writing/drafts/improve-your-life-with-ChatGPT.md

 OpenAI the company behind this successful application is constantly improving their model.
 Their goal is to align AI with human interests.
 When it was newly released, many people found ways to "jailbreak" it.
 This means they found ways to make it do things it was not designed to do.
 For example, malicious users were able to make it generate racist, sexist, and other offensive text.
 OpenAI has since improved the model to prevent this from happening and it will continue in the future.

-# Conclusion & Call to Action

-ChatGPT is not a replacement for search engines like Google or Bing.
-It's quite different, because this, in a sense, it's fresh text.
-The text generated is likely new to the world.
-I encourage you to go ahead and test the limits of ChatGPT.
-It's a great way to explore what it's capable of.

 ### Tips

 - Quality in, quality out.
 Prompt with rich, detailed instructions, and you'll be rewarded with a great response.